Applying for Financial Aid

 • Get your FSA ID as soon as possible.
 Students and parents both need a FSA ID to complete the FAFSA.

-• Complete the FAFSA as soon as it is available.
+• Complete the 2024-2025 FAFSA

 • Champlain's school code is 003684.